 The System became the first utility in the nation to adopt a European-style solar feed-in-tariff ("FIT") in March 2009.
 Under this tariff, the System agrees to buy 100% of the electricity produced by a PV solar system, which is delivered directly to the System's distribution system.
-What distinguishes a European-style

-FIT from any other FIT are the following three factors: (a) the price paid per kWh is designed to allow the owner/operator to earn a profit (the System applied a 5% internal rate of return after taxes to a reference system design); (b) the tariff is fixed over a sufficient period of time by a contract that is designed to promote investment (the System's Tariff provides a twenty-year fixed price purchase power agreement); and (c) the tariff differentiates between different types of projects in terms of the price paid (in the case of the System, there are different tariff rates for building/pavement mount and green field ground mount systems).
+What distinguishes a European-style FIT from any other FIT are the following three factors: (a) the price paid per kWh is designed to allow the owner/operator to earn a profit (the System applied a 5% internal rate of return after taxes to a reference system design); (b) the tariff is fixed over a sufficient period of time by a contract that is designed to promote investment (the System's Tariff provides a twenty-year fixed price purchase power agreement); and (c) the tariff differentiates between different types of projects in terms of the price paid (in the case of the System, there are different tariff rates for building/pavement mount and green field ground mount systems).
 FIT's can be applied to any form of renewable energy, but the System has chosen to focus on solar due to its widespread availability in the service area.
 The System acquires all the environmental attributes of the solar energy purchased under the FIT, such as renewable energy credits and carbon offsets.
-The benefits of the FIT include the region.
 In order to manage the effect of the FIT on the System's purchased power cost, a stop loss criteria of no more than 4 MW per year of solar capacity was instituted.
-As of March 1, 2012, over 11.3 MW of solar PV capacity has been installed pursuant to the System's FIT, rebate, and net metering programs.
+As of October 1, 2013, approximately 16 MW of solar PV capacity has been installed pursuant to the System's FIT, rebate, and net metering programs.
+The City Commission unfunded the solar FIT program for new agreements for calendar years 2014 and 2015 due to upward rate pressure in the System's electric rates.
+Beyond calendar year 2015, it is unknown if the City Commission will fund new agreements under the solar FIT program but continues to honor existing agreements.